 Board of Directors

-John Ditty is the Founder & Chairman of Giving Children Hope.
+John Ditty is the Founder of Giving Children Hope.
 John was born and raised in California.
 He earned an Associate of Arts degree from Fullerton Junior College.
 He spent time in the U.S. Air Force as a precision measuring and equipment specialist before returning to school to earn a degree and a teaching credential in Industrial Arts from Humboldt State University.
 He also acquired an electrical contractor’s license and started his own business.
 John has four children, three of whom he adopted internationally.

 As John underwent the process of adopting his children, he was deeply affected by the poor treatment of children in orphanages.
 After adopting his fourth child from Russia in 1992, he became active in the distribution of humanitarian aid and founded Global Operations and Development/Giving Children Hope.
 John began the organization’s first projects with his own money, using his garage as a distribution center.
 It has grown to produce and distribute $30 million worth of aid out of a 43,000 square ft. facility.